Lala Kent Says She Experienced Theft While on a Trip with Former Co-Stars

-“Vanderpump Rules” star Lala Kent shared she had a frightening experience while on vacation in Palm Springs, California, on a November 2022 episode of her podcast, “Give Them Lala.”
+“Vanderpump Rules” star Lala Kent shared she had a frightening experience while staying in Palm Springs, California, on a November 2022 episode of her podcast, “Give Them Lala.”

-Lala Kent Shared that An Item Was Stolen During Her Stay in Palm Springs With Jax Taylor & Brittany Cartwright
+Lala Kent Shared She Had a ‘Terrifying’ Experience During Her Stay in Palm Springs With Jax Taylor & Brittany Cartwright

-While recording the “Give Them Lala” episode, Kent shared she took a trip with her 19-month-old daughter, Ocean, her mother, Lisa Burningham, and her former “Vanderpump Rules” co-star, Jax Taylor and Brittany Cartwright, during the weekend of November 18.
+While recording the “Give Them Lala” episode, Kent shared she took a trip with her 19-month-old daughter, Ocean, her mother, Lisa Burningham, and her former “Vanderpump Rules” co-stars, Jax Taylor and Brittany Cartwright, during the weekend of November 18.
 Taylor and Cartwright also brought their son, Cruz.
 Kent explained that the group rented an Airbnb.
-She revealed that on the final day of their stay, Burningham noticed that someone had riffled through Kent’s car.
-She initially believed Ocean’s diaper bag had been taken but realized it was inside the rental.
+She revealed that on the final day of their stay, Burningham noticed someone had riffled through Kent’s car.
+She initially thought Ocean’s diaper bag had been taken but realized it was inside the rental.
 However, Burningham’s ring was stolen.
+Kent also shared she believed her vehicle’s registration was taken.

 Kent also revealed Taylor and Cartwright’s vehicle was broken into by the same individuals.
-However, none of their items were taken.
+However, none of their items were stolen.

 “The neighbor pulls up and said ‘Did they hit your car too?’
 And I was like ‘Yes.’
 They said, ‘Ours too, we saw them on the ring camera, it was at 1:30 am.’
 I’m like that is terrifying because we were sitting in the garage, okay, and like playing a game,” said the reality television personality.